markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/README.md

 Details about this project can be found [here](http://markddrake.github.io/YADAMU---Yet-Another-DAta-Migration-Utility/docs)

-YADAMU currently supports Oracle Database versions 11.2.x and later, Postgres 11 and later,  MySQL 8.0.12 and SQL Server 14.
+YADAMU currently supports Oracle Database versions 11.2.x and later, Postgres 11 and later,  MySQL 8.0.12, MariaDB 5.5 and SQL Server 14.

-Support for other database and old versions of Oracle Postgres, MySQL and SQL Server is under consideration.
+Support for other databases as well as older versions of Oracle, Postgres, MySQL/MariaDB and SQL Server is under consideration.

-Simple Examples of using YADAMU
+Simple examples of using YADAMU

-Pulling data from the HR Schema in an Oracle database iddentified by the TNS Alias ORCL19c and storing it in a file called HR.json
+Exporting data from the HR Schema in an Oracle database iddentified by the TNS Alias ORCL19c and storing it in a file called HR.json
 ~~~
 C:\Development\YADAMU>bin\export rdbms=oracle userid=system/@ORCL19c file=HR.json FROM_USER=HR